 Review

-The list of proposed cancelations was shared with the committee.
+The list of proposed cancelations for FY18 was shared with the committee.
 The proposed cancellation list is based on low use or high cost per use.
 The list has been distributed to department chairs.
 The library is no longer receiving regular approval plan book purchases.
 Two thirds of the collection budget is used for ejournal packages.
 The library is attempting to renegotiate with vendors.
 If new deals are not made, it will be necessary to cut ejournal packages and add back the highest used titles.
-The library purchases resources, whenever possible, in consortia with MSU and other Montana and regional academic libraries.
+The library purchases resources, whenever possible, in consortia with other Montana and regional academic libraries.
 It may be necessary to break some of the consortia agreements to make up the cuts.
 Mediated access to journals is still available through interlibrary loan.
-Faculty with affiliated status at other universities can use those library resources as well.

 Professor Brown presented the analysis of the feedback received on the proposed cancelation list.
 The responses separated the proposed list into tiers.
 The first had the fewest responses, and would have the least impact.
 These will be proposed to cut and will provide $186,000 in permanent savings.
 This leaves $413,000 still to cut with other library funds (e.g. vacancy savings) or to fill in with endowment funds.

-The committee reviewed and approved the request to close the library at 12 p.m.
+The committee reviewed and approved the request to close the library at 12 p.m. due to two lost circulation staff positions.
 There was one abstention.
 It was ultimately approved by the Interim Provost and implemented spring semester.
 The proposal is appended.

 Appendix